striblab/generator-striblab/app/templates/README.md

           /* global Pym */
           ```
         * **IMPORTANT** Make sure to always use a specific version from a CDN; do not use *latest* or something similar.
+        * For testing, these need to be available and should be added to `tests/global.js`
     * For local modules that you have written yourself, you can use the ES6 module syntax.
         * For instance, say you have created a `utils.js` module file, just use a relative path to include it:
           ```js